 I often talk of “setting up the infrastructure” – putting those things in place that can take you out of your set routine and remind you that you were supposed to be making a change and doing something different today.
 Remember?

 Cue the change with things like setting up pop-ups on your computer, notes in your calendar, reminder alarms in your phone, or putting up the post-it by the door – whatever is likely to work for you.

 And don’t despair when it doesn’t work the first time.
 I spent many fruitless weeks with an intention to begin stretching at my old job before I found the right combination of resolve, cueing, and opportunity – the golden triad – before I actually got the ball rolling – literally – and my back much happier.

 I was inspired to write this first installation because of an article in the New York Times, reporting some of the research on this very subject, supporting what I have found was definitely my personal experience.
 (Work.
 Walk.
 Work.
 I highly encourage you to read it.)

 With that admission, I also wanted to share a personal reaction I had when the researchers talked about the concern of “fatiguing” their subjects by introducing physical activity; I laughed out loud!

 I understand, and I get to hear it all the time from my clients: they believe I must be so exhausted at the end of my day.
-I mean, they sit around all day and they’re tired, and I’m working so hard at a physical job I must be wiped!
-The truth is the exact opposite is true – I’m usually pretty jazzed up at the end of a really good day.
+I mean, they sit around all day and they’re tired, and I’m working so hard at a physical job I must be wiped! great post to read The truth is the exact opposite is true – I’m usually pretty jazzed up at the end of a really good day.
 It’s not the moderate physical activity that saps your energy, it’s the lack of it.
 The body is most happy when we move it the way it’s designed for.